kennytran10/portfolio/README.md

 ### Recycling Laptop Project

-Additionally, during my internship with The Beck Group, I managed recycling of 200 outdated computers, ensuring data security at each stage.
+Additionally, during my internship with The Beck Group, I managed the recycling of 200 outdated computers, ensuring data security at each stage.
 I used Dell's BIOS wipe feature for standard devices, deployed **DBAN** for older models, and physically destroyed hard drives in legacy systems.
 This process required close collaboration with our IT Coordinator and precise scheduling with a recycling company to arrange timely pickups, ensuring efficient disposal while safeguarding company data.